Advisement to the City Council and social organizations of the Marajó Archipelago

-At the invitation of the indigenous peoples of the Arapiuns and Tapajós Rivers, workshops were held to produce stories and memoirs in the municipality of Santarém.
+At the invitation of the indigenous peoples of the Arapiuns and Tapajós Rivers, workshops were held to produce stories and memoirs in the city of Santarém.
 The project lasted five years and counted on the partnership and encouragement of the Indigenous Missionary Council (CIMI) and the Tapajos Arapiuns Indigenous Council.
-The results obtained include the production of two books, entitled "Indigenous Peoples in the Tapajós and Arapiuns Rivers", which will be distributed to collectives, indigenous schools and municipal and state public schools, together with the book produced with the results of archaeological research (2010-2014) entitled "One Port, Many Stories: Archeology in Santarém".
+The results obtained include the production of two books, entitled "Indigenous Peoples in the Tapajós and Arapiuns Rivers", which will be distributed to collectives, indigenous schools and municipal and state public schools, along with the book produced with the results of archaeological research (2010-2014) entitled "One Port, Many Stories: Archeology in Santarém".
 The indigenous leaders of the Arapiun, Borari, Cara Preta, Maytapu, Timbira and Tupinambá peoples participated in the project.

-- The Brazil-Africa House and Social Contributions
+The Brazil-Africa House and its Social Contributions

-Since its founding the CBA has been working with representatives of social movements in support of the struggles against prejudice and racism suffered by Africans and Afro-descendants, as well as providing greater visibility to studies on Africanities in Brazil.
-Through its activities (lectures, seminars, workshops, courses, exhibitions, publications, websites and social media) the CBA has contributed to promote the dissemination of the contemporary reality of Africa; for the production of educational material through the availability of free content via the World Wide Web (www.casabrasilafrica.org, www.casaafricabrasil.blogspot.com.br/) on the African continent; for the training of teachers to include the racial issue in basic, basic and secondary education; and to subsidize the creation of pedagogical projects that make the school curriculum more democratic and offer elements for understanding the contribution of African peoples in the formation of modern Brazil.
+Since its founding, the CBA has been working with representatives of social movements in support of the struggles against prejudice and racism suffered by Africans and Afro-descendants, as well as providing greater visibility to studies on Africanities in Brazil.
+Through its activities (lectures, seminars, workshops, courses, exhibitions, publications, websites and social media) the CBA has contributed to promote the dissemination of the contemporary reality of Africa; for the production of educational material through the availability of free content via the World Wide Web (www.casabrasilafrica.org www.casaafricabrasil.blogspot.com.br/ on the African continent; for the training of teachers to include the racial issue in basic, basic and secondary education; and to subsidize the creation of pedagogical projects that make the school curriculum more democratic and offer elements for understanding the contribution of African peoples in the formation of modern Brazil.